Jean-Luc Lagardère: Thoroughbred horse racing

 Lagardère was a prominent figure in French horse racing.
 In 1981, he purchased the renowned Haras d'Ouilly stud in Pont-d'Ouilly, Calvados that had been owned by François Dupré and raced under their famous colors of gray with a pink cap.
 At one time, his operation had as many as 220 horses.
 He won the French owners' championship in 1998 and between 1995 and 2001 was the leading breeder in France.
 His most important racing win came with Sagamix who won the 1998 Prix de l'Arc de Triomphe.

 Upon its formation in 1995, Jean-Luc Lagardère served as the first president of France-Galop.
 On his death in 2003, the business was taken over by his son Arnaud who sold Haras d'Ouilly and its entire bloodstock in 2005 to the Aga Khan IV.

 In 2002, the Group One Grand Critérium race for two-year-olds at Longchamp Racecourse was renamed in his honor.

+Personal life

+He first married Corinne Lagardère.
+They had one son, Arnaud.
+After his divorce, he married Betty Lagardère, whose birth name is Elisabeth Pimenta Lucas, a socialite and former Brazilian model who settled in France.